crocussara/AE_Pie_chart/README.md

 ## Do you need some fancy animatable pie charts in after effects?
 ### Well, this script got you covered, you can bake the most conviniently structured hassle free pies with it!
+## More technical stuff.
+Maybe?
+If not then just more verbousus explanations

+ How is the whole thing builds up trim paths, the additions, etc

 How does it work?
 Pretty simple, just import the script in your favourite way to After Effects.[^1]